kocitomas/Flicker-Finder/README.md

 # Flicker-Finder
 ## search images by keyword or lattitude and longitude

-A simple iOS app that uses the Flickr API to let the user search photos by keyword or lattitude and longitude.
+Simple iOS app that uses the Flickr API to let the user search photos by keyword or lattitude and longitude.